joshbegley/nyt-latest/previous.md

 `Scientists managed to confirm pregnancies in three giant mantas with underwater ultrasound scans, offering clues to the animals’ elusive reproductive habits.`\
 https://www.nytimes.com/2026/07/28/science/giant-mantas-pregnant-ultrasound.html

-**Live Updates: Vance to Pay Tribute at Lindsey Graham’s Washington Funeral**\
+**Live Updates: Vance Pays Tribute at Lindsey Graham’s Washington Funeral**\
-`Vice President JD Vance will be among the speakers at a morning ceremony for Lindsey Graham, the senator from South Carolina who died this month.
+`Vice President JD Vance was among the speakers at a morning ceremony for Lindsey Graham, the senator from South Carolina who died this month.
 President Trump will speak later.`\
 https://www.nytimes.com/live/2026/07/28/us/lindsey-graham-funeral-services

 **Booker Prize 2026 Nominees: Marlon James, Elizabeth Strout and More**\